mercadopago/devsite-docs/guides/plugins/woocommerce/introduction.en.md

 > WARNING
 >
-> Important
+> Important announcement
 >
-> Attention: On 7/13/21, WooCommerce notified its customers that some of its versions are vulnerable.
+> On July 13th 2021, WooCommerce notified its customers that some of its versions were vulnerable.
 The necessary fixes were already made in the last update.
 Therefore, it is **very important that your store has the latest version of WooCommerce updated** to prevent exposure of sensitive information.
-More information on the [WooCommerce blog.](https://woocommerce.com/pt-br/posts/critical-vulnerability-detected-july-2021/)
+For more information, see the [WooCommerce blog.](https://woocommerce.com/pt-br/posts/critical-vulnerability-detected-july-2021/)

 ## What can I do with Mercado Pago on WooCommerce